The best film cameras in 2024: recapture the magic of film in the digital age

 No self-timer

 The K1000's reputation has developed through what must have been seen at the time as simple cost-cutting.
-It was the cheapest of Pentax's DSLRs and even had the self-timer and depth of field preview on other models removed, just to save money.
+It was the cheapest of Pentax's DSLRs, and even had the self-timer and depth of field preview on other models removed, just to save money.
 It's an entirely manual camera, and although it does need a battery for its meter, the mechanical shutter will operate without one.

-Generations of students have come to love this camera for its low cost, simplicity, and durability, while generations of lecturers have chosen it for its purely manual controls and the way it forces you to learn exposure theory.
+Generations of students have come to love this camera for its low cost, simplicity and durability, while generations of lecturers have chosen it for its purely manual controls and the way it forces you to learn exposure theory.

 This might not be the film camera you carry through your whole life, but it is certainly one of the best cameras you can buy today to learn all about shooting film.
-The K1000's reputation and hipster desirability means the price has not sunk as low as some of the others on this list though, although you should still be able to pick up a decent copy for below $150 / £150.
+The K1000's reputation and hipster desirability means the price has not sunk as low as some of the others on this list, though, but you should still be able to pick up a decent copy for below $150 / £150.

-Read our full Pentax K1000 review
+Read more: Pentax K1000 review

 Find used Pentax K1000 deals on eBay (US)